vladak/shield/README.md

 ### Other uses

-Over the time I added some ESP32-S2 based sensors powered via USB from a wall outlet.
+Over the time I added some ESP32 based sensors powered via USB from a wall outlet running the same code.
 Also, I added support for more sensors.
 This lead to the code being more generic.

 ### Physical packaging